 Salem’s Sinister Stories Ghost Tour

-By far, our favorite part of our day was our 5 o’clock ghost tour with the interesting Kenneth of Sinister Stories of Salem.
+Our favorite part of our day was our 5 o’clock ghost tour with the interesting Kenneth of Sinister Stories of Salem.
 He has a long history in Salem.
 Kenneth is a Quaker, very soft-spoken, and a born storyteller.
 To be sure that you can hear him, he wears a microphone.
-He walked through town, sometimes breaking out in mournful songs or stopping to tell ghost stories related to the town’s histories.
+He walked through town, sometimes breaking out in mournful songs or stopping to tell ghost stories about the town’s history.
 His information was both historical and supernatural.
 The 90-minute tour went well over two hours, and my son and I were never bored.
 In December, he does a different tour regarding St. Nicholas lore that I am interested in going back for.

 Shopping and Eating in Salem, Massachusetts